Relationships, Sexual Health and Parenthood (RSHP)

 The messages are intended for professionals who work with young people (described here as being secondary age to young adult) using their own professional judgement to determine when the messages are age and stage appropriate for the young person or people with whom they are working.

-Consent and Sexual Activity
+Resource: Consent and Sexual Activity

 Here are some links to short animated films that help to explain consent and sexual activity.
 It may be useful to view the films to determine which is the most appropriate for the young people in your group/class.